jamesctucker/Fantastic-Front-End-Toolbox/README.md

 ## Reference

+* [Dev.to](https://dev.to) - there are plenty of tech articles, and all for free!
+Just like Medium, it has tutorials, articles, opinions and more about all kinds of tech stuff.
 * [Medium](https://medium.com/) - some of the most helpful programming articles/tutorials I've come across have been on the Medium platform!
 Just search for your specific tool/language and you'll find a treasure trove of programming gold nuggets.
-* [Dev.to](https://dev.to) - there are plenty of tech articles, and all for free!
-Just like Medium, it has tutorials, articles, opinions and more about all kinds of tech stuff.
+* [Scotch.io](https://scotch.io) - fun and practical web development tutorials

 </article>